Josh Davis (American football)

-Davis has also been a member of the New Orleans Saints, the Minnesota Vikings and the Carolina Panthers.
+Davis was also a member of the New Orleans Saints, the Minnesota Vikings and the Carolina Panthers.

 High school career

-Before attending Marshall University, Davis was a Wide Receiver at York Comprehensive High School.
+Before attending Marshall University, Davis was a wide receiver at York Comprehensive High School.
 He was the All Region football player of the year his Sophomore, Junior and Senior year.
 He was also the Special Teams player of the year his Sophomore, Junior and Senior year.
 Davis was the Offensive player of the year his senior year and was selected and awarded as one of the top 100 football players in South Carolina.
 In addition, he lettered in basketball his Freshman, Sophomore, Junior and Senior year.
 Davis lettered in track for the 100 yard meter for the state of South Carolina.
 He took first place in the 100-yard dash in the State Championship and second place in the 200 yard dash in the Upper State Championship.
 He successfully attended Fork Union Military Academy after High School and was selected and participated in the North South Shrine game.
-While at Fork Union Davis had an incredible career as a Wide Receiver - coached by John Shuman.
+While at Fork Union Davis had an incredible career as a Wide receiver - coached by John Shuman.